Heritage Sheep

 FLORIDA CRACKER SHEEP

-The Florida Cracker is one of the oldest sheep breeds in North America.
-It’s believed that they developed from sheep that the Spanish first brought to the southeastern United States in the 1500s.
-The sheep developed largely through natural selection under humid, semitropical range conditions in Florida.
+Florida Cracker sheep are one of the oldest sheep breeds in North America.
+It is believed that they developed from sheep first brought to the southeastern US by the Spanish in the 1500s.
+The sheep developed largely through natural selection under the humid, semitropical range conditions of Florida.

 Florida Cracker Sheep